Physician Assistant Studies, MSPAS

 - Encourage life-long professional involvement, scholarly activity, leadership and service.

-- Maintain a level of PANCE pass rates that meets or exceeds the national average.
+- Maintain a level of first-time PANCE pass rates that meets or exceeds the national average.

-- Maintain an overall 95% or better graduation rate for entering University of South Carolina Physician Assistant students.
+- Maintain an overall graduation rate of 94 percent (current Physician Assistant Education Association national average) or better for entering University of South Carolina Physician Assistant students.

 An applicant must have a baccalaureate degree from a regionally accredited college or university located within the United States.
 Undergraduate coursework should include: